19h/caution.js/README.md

 This returns a `data:` URL for an HTML page containing JavaScript code for the inline API and the config.

 This is intended for when an update is available, or alternative locations have been supplied, and the user wishes to persist the change by generating (and re-bookmarking) another URL.

+### `caution.hashShim(moduleName, url, hashes, ?returnValue)`

+For modules that don't support AMD syntax, this wraps them in a `define()` call.

+The optional `returnValue` argument specifies JavaScript code to return at the end.
+This defaults to `moduleName`.